- Created: Monday, 03 November 2014 11:23

 We at Logic of English® have been teaching about vowels saying schwa in unaccented syllables and unaccented words for some time, as have other Orton-Gillingham programs.
-This concept, which we explain to students as a lazy vowel sound, explains thousands of words like a, the, amazing, precise, companion, easily, bicycle, and fountain.
+This concept, which we explain to students as a lazy vowel sound, explains thousands of words like a, the, amazing, precise, companion, easily, bicycle, fountain, and speedometer.

 However, there were a number of common English words that used a schwa-like sound in a way that remained mysterious.
 They were not explained by the concept of schwa.
 In these words, the phonogram O says the sound /ŭ/ in an accented syllable.
 The normal sounds of O are /ŏ ō ö/, and yet we have words like won, money, love, other, wonderful, mother, brother...
 Why, we wondered, was this so?